ArnaudBelcour/bigecyhmm/README.md

 There is one option:

 * `-c` to indicate the number of core used.
-It is only useful if you have multiple protein fasta files as the added cores will be used to run another HMM search on a different protein fasta files.
+It is only useful if you have multiple protein fasta files as the added cores will be used to run another HMM search on a different protein fasta file.

-## Output of bigecyhmm
+### Output

 It gives as output: